ryan-charette/ryan-charette/README.md

 ## 🎓 About Me
 - 📚 I'm a graduate student specializing in **Computer Science** and **Pure Mathematics**.
-- 💻 I have strong interests in **Computational Topology** and **Automated Logic**.
+- 💻 I have strong interests in **Computational Geometry** and **Machine Learning**.
 - 🌟 Passionate about exploring the intersection of mathematics and computational methods.

 ## 🧮 Academic Interests
-- **Pure Mathematics**: Deeply interested in topology, Riemann surfaces, and number theory.
+- **Pure Mathematics**: Primarily interested in differential topology, functional analysis, and partial differential equations.
-- **Computational Topology**: Currently reading [Elementary Applied Topology](https://www2.math.upenn.edu/~ghrist/notes.html) by Robert Ghrist.
+- **Computational Geometry**: Currently reading the NURBS Book by Piegl and Tiller and Introduction to Computing with Geometry by Shene.
-- **Automated Logic**: Investigating the use of computational methods in logic, focusing on automated theorem proving.
+- **Machine Learning**: Investigating the use of computational methods in logic, focusing on automated theorem proving.

 ## 🚀 Current Projects
+- **Geometric Modeling**: Developing a diffeomorphic geometric model of cardiac structures with a particular focus on left atria.
 - **Tripodal Graphons**: Collaborating on exploring the phase transition betwwen bipodal and tripodal forms in the edge-triangle model.
 - **Rotational Dynamics**: Working on a research paper on rigid body rotation, aiming to determine the onset of chaotic motion as a function of the initial conditions.